Avaiga/taipy-getting-started-gui/step_05/ReadMe.md

 <|{np.mean(dataframe['Score Neg'])}|text|>
 ```

-Using this kind of expression creates direct connection between visual elements without coding anything.
+This kind of expression creates direct connections between visual elements without coding anything.

 ## A use case for NLP

-The code for NLP is here provided; it doesn't concern Taipy but is useful for the application.
+The code for NLP is provided here; it doesn't concern Taipy but is helpful for the application.

 ```python